 25 Oct The Dreaded PHP 7.2 Update – Fixed

 If you, like us, have been developing websites for many years, you’ll have a bunch of websites running on legacy software and frameworks.
-Like most hosting companies, Hetzner (now xneelo) are forcing the PHP 7.2 update on there servers, which will break a lot of our old sites.
+Like most hosting companies, Hetzner (now xneelo) is forcing the PHP 7.2 update on their servers, which will break a lot of our old sites.

 The standard line is “You’ve had plenty of time to upgrade your website”.

 Our issue, is a lot of clients don’t need a new website.
 Or simply don’t want to spend a lot getting their website upgraded.